survivejs/webpack-book/manuscript/developing/01_getting_started.md

 ## Setting Up Assets

-As you never get tired of `Hello world`, we might as well model a variant of that.
+As you never get tired of `Hello world`, we can model a variant of that.
 Set up a component like this:

 **app/component.js**